BananaFitness/BananaFitness-Ionic/README.md

 # Covalent Fitness

-> Social platform for fitness enthuiasts and their friends all in a mobile app.
+> Social platform for fitness enthuiasts and their friends all in a mobile iOS and Android app.
 Built with Ionic, Node.js, Express, Sequelize, and PostgreSQL.

   Allows the user to share workouts and follow the plans of others.
 A great way to have a collection of all your friends' fitness plans.